daithioc95/MS2/README.md

         - https://stackoverflow.com/questions/4752340/how-to-zoom-in-smoothly-on-a-marker-in-google-maps
     - Removing map pins was achieved thanks to the below post.
         - https://intellipaat.com/community/26710/google-maps-api-v3-how-to-remove-all-markers
-- Evo-Calendar: I used a Javascript plugin called evo-calendar thanks to devloper Edlyn Villegas for usage and editing information as per below GitHub repository.
+- Evo-Calendar: I used a JavaScript plugin called evo-calendar thanks to developer Edlyn Villegas for usage and editing information as per below GitHub repository.
     - https://github.com/edlynvillegas/evo-calendar
     - In order to create a loop which would add a series of events, I used code from the below webpage.
         - https://www.foxinfotech.in/2020/03/javascript-increment-date-by-1-day-examples.html